vibecoder-1z3r0/telliGRAM/README.md

 # telliGRAM
-A Intellivision GRAM card creator for both IntyBASIC and Intellivision Assembly (as1600 / CP1610)
+An Intellivision GRAM card creator for both IntyBASIC and Intellivision Assembly (as1600 / CP1610)